Scanning

 OpenVAS

 OpenVAS (Open Vulnerability Assessment Scanner) is a full-featured vulnerability scanner.
-Hawkra can connect to a remote OpenVAS server over SSH to run scans and automatically import results.
+Hawkra can connect to one or more remote OpenVAS servers over SSH to run scans and automatically import results.
+You can configure up to 10 OpenVAS servers and choose which one to use for each scan.

 Prerequisites